 Myth: Pay-per-call campaigns are difficult to optimize

-Fact: A lot of performance marketers check out as soon as they see a tracking number instead of a tracking link, thinking there will be fewer data available to base their decisions on, and the data that is available will be hard to optimize around.
+Fact: A lot of performance marketers check out as soon as they see a tracking number instead of a tracking link, thinking there will be less data available to base their decisions on, and the available data will be hard to optimize around.
 The truth is, most advertisers provide detailed feedback on the metrics of the traffic they receive, and the amount of optimization fuel that results easily rivals that of any other advertising model.
-Plus, getting any amount of tracking numbers for split-testing is not a problem in 2022.
+Plus, getting any amount of tracking numbers for split testing is not a problem in 2022.